knpuniversity/rest/knpu/intro.rst

 battle against projects.
 After you register, you can create a programmer and choose an avatar.
 REST is based around the idea of resources.
 If you're using this screencast as a drinking game, you might *not* want to drink each time I say "resource".
-It's too important to REST... so you won't make it through chapter 2.
+It's too important to REST... you won't make it through chapter 2.
 The same goes for "representations".

-Pay special attention also to the links on each page and how resources interact.
+Pay special attention to the links on each page and how resources interact.
 Our API will feel a lot like the web interface.

 With a programmer, you can take an action on her: power up!
 Based on a little